npmcomponent/itsjoesullivan-event/readme.md

 #Event

-Basic events, for when you want to do _.extend(obj,Backbone.Events) but don't need Backbone.
+Basic events, for when you want to do _.extend(obj, Backbone.Events ) but don't need Backbone.
+Slightly different API and less functionality than Backbone, btw!

 ##Usage